-LC’s new program, called Expanding Your Horizons at Lynchburg College,will focus on 120 first-generation students over a two-year period (60 freshmen per year).
+LC’s new program, called Expanding Your Horizons at University of Lynchburg,will focus on 120 first-generation students over a two-year period (60 freshmen per year).
 The program will include a two-day retreat at Claytor Nature Study Center; special courses including study strategies, career development, and outdoor recreation and leadership; and peer mentoring.

 During the sophomore year, emphasis will be placed on developing career strategies and gaining practical experience.
 The first cohort of 60 students will be eligible for up to $750 in grant support for tuition, travel, research supplies, registration fees, and books to be used for experiential learning activities.
 Opportunities will include internships, study abroad, conference attendance, international and community service-learning, student-faculty research, community-based research, and leadership training.
 LC hopes to continue the experiential program with additional sources of funding.